ypk/ontrack-techtest/README.md

 ![Screenshot](https://i.imgur.com/oPBedue.png)

-This repository contains a client webapp built using create-react-app.
+This repository contains a client webapp built using [Create React App](https://github.com/facebook/create-react-app).

 ## Dev Instructions
 JavaScript assets are located in `src` and static assets are located in `public` folder.